-MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Agency Verification (Initials and Date) excavation and/or construction activities can commence.
-In the event that buried prehistoric archaeological resources are discovered during excavation and/or construction activities, construction shall stop in the immediate vicinity of the find and a qualified archaeologist shall be consulted to determine whether the resource requires further study.
-The qualified archaeologist shall make recommendations to the City on the measures that shall be implemented to protect the discovered resources, including but not limited to excavation of the finds and evaluation of the finds in accordance with CEQA Guidelines Section 15064.5.
-If the resources are determined to be unique prehistoric archaeological resources as defined under Section 15064.5 of the CEQA Guidelines, mitigation measures shall be identified by the monitor and recommended to the Lead Agency.
-Appropriate measures for significant resources could include avoidance or capping, incorporation of the project site in green space, parks, or open space, or data recovery excavations of the finds.
-No further grading shall occur in the area of the discovery until the Lead Agency approves the measures to protect these
+MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Verification (Initials and mitigation activities shall be performed as required by CDFW.
+V. CULTURAL RESOURCES Mitigation Measure CUL-1: If previously unknown resources are encountered before or during grading activities, construction shall stop in the immediate vicinity of the find and a qualified historical resources specialist shall be consulted to determine whether the resource requires further study.
+The qualified historical resources specialist shall make recommendations to the City on the measures that shall be implemented to protect the discovered resources, including but not limited to excavation of the finds and evaluation of the finds in accordance with Section 15064.5 of the CEQA Guidelines and the City's Historic Preservation Ordinance.
+Prior to and during construction activities Construction contractor, qualified historical resources specialist Planning and Development If the resources are determined to be unique historical resources as defined under Section 15064.5 of the CEQA Guidelines, measures shall be identified by the monitor and recommended to the Lead Agency.
+Appropriate measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery excavations of the finds.
+No further grading shall occur in the area of the discovery until the Lead Agency approves the measures to protect these.
+Any historical artifacts recovered as a